tatumio/tatum-php/README.md

 php -f ./examples/{path-to-example-file}.php
 ```

-For security reaons you cannot execute these files from a server request.
+For security reasons you cannot execute these files from a server request.

 ### Tests